core-wg/oscore/draft-ietf-core-object-security.md

 * Label: TBD2
 * Value Type: bstr
 * Value Registry:
-* Description: Additional context for identification
+* Description: Identifies the context for kid
 * Reference: {{context-hint}} of this document

 Note to IANA: Label assignment in (Integer value between 1 and 255) is requested.
 (RFC Editor: Delete this note after IANA assignment)